-In many cases, leases define all aspects of your landlord-tenant relationship, and exist to protect both parties in the agreement from miscommunication or abuse.
+In most cases, leases define all aspects of your landlord-tenant relationship and exist to protect both parties in the agreement from miscommunication or abuse.
 When a residential lease expires, most landlords or tenants will sever their relationship with one another, finding new lodgings or new renters.

 If your lease expires and you stop paying your landlord rent, or use your final month’s rent deposit to pay your last lease term, you’ve effectively severed your lease as planned.
 Because of this, both the landlord and the tenant may expect the property to be vacated by the date specified in the lease agreement.

 If you continue to pay rent to your landlord and he accepts it after your lease’s original term expires, you’re considered an at-will tenant.
 Although specifics about at-will tenancy vary between states, most states require the landlord (some also require the tenants) to provide advance notice before vacating the property.

 Terms of At-Will Tenancy

-Landlord-tenant laws differ between states, but in many states, the landlord is required to honor all the terms of the expired lease in an at-will tenancy other than the duration of tenancy.
+Landlord-tenant laws differ among states, but in many states, the landlord is required to honor all the terms of the expired lease in an at-will tenancy other than the duration of tenancy.
 Because of this, prior agreements, such as rent payment procedures, access to property and rent rates, remain in effect.

 Renegotiating a Lease

-If a lease expires and both parties wish to extend the lease agreement, a new lease may be crafted to replace the expired one.
+If a lease expires and both parties wish to extend the lease agreement, a new lease may be crafted to replace the expired one, advises TransUnion's SmartMove blog.
 Extending a new lease provides landlords with the security of stable tenancy, while it provides tenants long-term tenancy protection that isn’t available from an at-will tenancy.

 If both parties renegotiate a lease, some terms may change in the new lease.
 If a landlord hasn’t accepted any rent payments past the lease term, he may demand that tenants sign a new lease in order to remain in the property.